Ugliness

 Unattractiveness or ugliness is the degree to which a person's physical features are considered aesthetically unfavorable.

 Terminology

 Ugliness is a property of a person or thing that is unpleasant to look upon and results in a highly unfavorable evaluation.
 The point of ugliness is to be aesthetically unattractive, unpleasing, repulsive, or offensive.
-There are many terms associated with visually unappealing or aesthetically undesirable people, including hideousness and unsightliness, more informal terms such as turn-offs.
+There are many terms associated with visually unappealing or aesthetically undesirable people, including hideousness and unsightliness.

 History

 Jean-Paul Sartre had strabismus and a bloated, asymmetrical face, and he attributed many of his philosophical ideas to his lifelong struggle to come to terms with his self-described ugliness.
 Socrates also used his ugliness as a philosophical touch point, concluding that philosophy can save a person from their outward ugliness.
 Famous in his own time for his perceived ugliness, Abraham Lincoln was described by a contemporary: "to say that he is ugly is nothing; to add that his figure is grotesque, is to convey no adequate impression."
 However, his looks proved to be an asset in his personal and political relationships, as his law partner William Herndon wrote, "He was not a pretty man by any means, nor was he an ugly one; he was a homely man, careless of his looks, plain-looking and plain-acting.
 He had no pomp, display, or dignity, so-called.
 He appeared simple in his carriage and bearing.
 He was a sad-looking man; his melancholy dripped from him as he walked.
 His apparent gloom impressed his friends, and created sympathy for him—one means of his great success."
 The problem of ugliness also has a history within theology and Christian thought, where it has often been associated with dangerous stereotypes.